 After spending a few moments taking in the plains of Africa and your accomplishment, we descend to Horombo Hut.
 Later in the evening, we enjoy our last dinner on the mountain and a well-earned sleep.

 On our last day, we have a long trek mostly downhill through the tropical rainforest.
 Once at the park headquarters at Marangu gate, we collect our summit certificates.
-A vehicle will meet us here and drive us back to the hotel in Moshi.
+A vehicle will meet us here and drive us back to the hotel in Arusha.